 When I switched to the current skin care that I am using to treat my acne, it took 3 months for my skin to get to the point where I didn't feel l needed makeup anymore.
 I went through a serious purge that made me breakout terribly and made me want to quit.
 I stuck with it, and I am glad I did, because now my skin looks and feels great.

-In this section I will share an acne regime that will work with time and patience.
+In the following section I will share my topical acne regime that will work with time and patience.
 I will link to recommended products so that you can get started on your path to clear skin.
 Included are links to luxury products as well as budget buys.

 Toners are used after cleansing to balance the pH of the skin and to remove any leftover cleanser or dirt.
 With a well formulated cleanser, you shouldn't need a toner, unless you are wanting to deliver actives to your skin.